allantokuda/password-hasher/README.md

 (Optional first step: create a file called `salt` with any random passphrase in it that you like.
 If you skip this step, a file will be generated for you, and you are free to change it later).

-Run the script:
+* Run the script:

 ```
 ./password.rb
 ```

-You'll first be prompted to name the service of interest (case sensitive):
+* Enter the name the service of interest (case sensitive)

 ```
 Service (e.g. Google):